bfulroth/SPR_Create_Dotmatics_ADLP_File/README.md

 8. Navigate *into* the folder containing all of projects files.
 9. Type or copy/paste command: __cd SPR_Create_Dotmatics_ADLP_File__

-## Create new Conda Environment and Install SPR to ADLP script package dependencies.
+## Create new Conda Environment and Install SPR to ADLP script dependencies.

 1. Create a new Python Conda environment.
     - Navigate to terminal.